TheRealClodius/learning-tools/SEND_MESSAGE_API.md

 The `/api/send-message` endpoint provides a comprehensive interface for sending messages to the Signal Agent and receiving AI-powered responses.
 This endpoint supports conversation context, session management, tool calls, and includes built-in rate limiting, token tracking, and usage monitoring.

 **Key Features:**
+- 🚂 **Railway Mode** - Any string works as API key, no validation required
 - 🔄 **Full agent capabilities** - Access all agent features including tool usage
 - 💬 **Context support** - Maintain conversation history and session state
 - 🔧 **Tool integration** - See what tools the agent uses to answer your questions